Eggs are available -- but pricier -- as the holiday baking season begins

 “Those are being rapidly corrected, sometimes within a day,” said Emily Metz, the Egg Board's president and chief executive officer.

+Sometimes, supermarkets may be to blame for price spikes.
+During testimony in August in the Federal Trade Commission's case seeking to block Kroger's merger with Albertsons, Kroger’s senior director for pricing acknowledged that the company has raised the cost of milk and eggs beyond the levels of inflation.

-Metz said the egg industry sees its highest demand in November and December.
+But there are other factors behind the price increases.
+Metz said the egg industry sees its highest demand in November and December, for example.

 “You can’t have your holiday baking, your pumpkin pie, your stuffing, without eggs,” she said.

-Avian influenza is the main reason for the higher prices.
+Avian influenza is another big reason for the higher prices.
 The current bird flu outbreak that began in February 2022 has led to the slaughter of more than 111 million birds, mostly egg-laying chickens.
 Anytime the virus is found, every bird on a farm is killed to limit the spread of the disease.

 More than 6 million birds have been slaughtered just this month because of bird flu.
 They were a relatively small part of the total U.S. egg-laying flock of 377 million chickens.
 Still, the flock is down about 3% over the past year, contributing to a 4% drop in egg production, according to the U.S. Department of Agriculture.